madblobfish/optionparser-generator/README.md

 ```

 ## Special values
 * __help  	  defines the description for a property
 * __values	  defines possible values in an Array
 * __short 	  defines the short trigger
 * __class 	  defines the Class which OptionParser then tries to coerce to
 * __proc 	  a Proc which will be executed to compute the value
+* __required  parameter is required, raises error if missing

 # Version numbers
 I choose two digit version numbers.